Obika-Franklin/obika-Franklin/README.md

 # Welcome to My GitHub Portfolio! ✨

-This repository showcases a selection of projects where I've applied data science, machine learning, and full-stack development to solve real-world problems.
+This repository showcases a selection of projects where I have applied data analysis and data science to solve real-world problems.
 My passion lies in transforming data into actionable insights and building robust, user-friendly applications.

 ---